rsmp-nordic/rsmp/notes.md

 Should we reply to a version message with an ack + version messages, or only with a version message?

 No timeout for receiving Version after connecting?
 There's no watchdog yet.

+RSMP message for reading/writing reconnect interval?
+RSMP message for reading/writing which status messages that will be buffered during communication outage?

+aggregated status: "alarm" og "fault"? simulatar and dokumentation does not agree